sombriks/adote-uma-praca/A-acompanhamento/features-storm.md

 - Cadastrar as praças
   - Fotografar as praças
   - História da praça
   - Data da última ação feita na praça

+## Requisitos não-funcionais ##
+- Publicar no heroku ou outro serviço free com suporte a node
+- NodeJS + ExpressJS